-Does Canada import pork products from any of the countries that have confirmed cases of ASF?
-What is Canada doing to ensure that imports of pork and pork by-products are safe?
+Canada's requirements on importing pork products from any of the countries that have confirmed cases of ASF and the measures taken to ensure that imports of pork and pork by-products are safe

-Canada does not import pigs (or their semen or embryos) or pork by-products that originate from any countries that it are not officially recognized as ASF free.
+Canada does not import pigs (or their semen or embryos) or pork by-products that originate from any countries or regions that are not officially recognized as ASF free.

 ASF affected countries that have been evaluated and approved by the CFIA such as certain countries within the European Union, may export:

-- Fresh and frozen pork from regions of the EU that are recognized as ASF free.
+- Fresh and frozen pork from regions within an affected country are recognized as ASF free

 The only products that are allowed to be imported into Canada from ASF infected areas in certain parts of Asia must come from establishments that have been audited and approved by the CFIA.
 These products are:

-- Chinese dumplings that are produced and cooked in CFIA approved plants that do not use pork originating from China, and come from CFIA approved countries;
+- Chinese dumplings that are produced in CFIA approved plants that do not use pork originating from China, and the pork comes from CFIA approved countries

-Has Canada banned imports of pork and pork by-products from any particular country?
+Eligibility of of imports to Canada of pork and pork by-products from particular countries

 Canada has not banned any products that were previously eligible for import.
-Pork and pork by-products have never been eligible for import from any country affected by a serious animal disease, such as African swine fever.
-Canada only imports pigs or pork by-products that originate from countries that is are officially recognized as free of African swine fever or any other serious swine disease.
+Pork and pork by-products have never been eligible for import from any country or region affected by a serious animal disease, such as African swine fever.
+Canada only imports pigs or pork by-products that originate from countries or regions that are officially recognized as free of African swine fever or any other serious swine disease.

-Is Canada exporting pork products to countries currently affected with ASF?
+Canada exporting pork products to countries currently affected with ASF

 Canada is free from ASF and has stringent import controls in place to maintain this status which enables Canada to export to international markets with confidence and to maintain the trust of our trading partners.